Germany hails its finances as "envy of the world"

 At the summit, leaders are expected to discuss budget polices, amid signs that France and Spain will be given more time to meet deficit-cutting goals.

-In Germany, the economy has benefited from labor market reforms introduced a decade ago that have helped pushed the unemployment rate down to its lowest level since reunification in 1990.
+In Germany, the economy has benefited from labour market reforms introduced a decade ago that have helped pushed the unemployment rate down to its lowest level since reunification in 1990.

 But there are signs the crisis is taking its toll on the continent's biggest economy.
 After growing by 4.2 percent in 2010 and 3.0 percent in 2011, German gross domestic product (GDP) increased by just 0.7 percent last year, weighed down by a sharp contraction in the fourth quarter.